 First part of the application:

-An applicant can start the process of obtaining a licence in Alderney through these steps: Fill out and submit a corporate application form and all supporting documents for the work; Provide the applications for whatever individual certificates one will require; Pay a deposit of GBP 10,000 to initiate the reviewal process; Establish a company registered in Alderney.
+An applicant can start the process of obtaining gambling license in Alderney through these steps: Fill out and submit a corporate application form and all supporting documents for the work; Provide the applications for whatever individual certificates one will require; Pay a deposit of GBP 10,000 to initiate the reviewal process; Establish a company registered in Alderney.
 The registration must be for a category 1 or 2 eGambling licence.